This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

-Two awesome perks of HIIT workouts are that depending on the type you choose, you can perform the workouts in the comfort of your own home without a trainer or gym … and they can target all areas of your body, from your legs to your arms to your abs.
+Two awesome perks of HIIT workouts are that depending on the type you choose, you can perform the workouts in the comfort of your own home without a trainer or gym (including a HIIT kettlebell workout) … and they can target all areas of your body, from your legs to your arms to your abs.

 1. Improves Type 2 Diabetes

 Studies have shown that resistance-based interval training specifically benefits blood flow and blood vessel dilation.
 A study, published in the American Journal of Physiology — Heart and Circulatory Physiology, found that resistance-based interval exercising improved endothelial function in individuals that previously exercised, those that didn’t and those with type 2 diabetes.